duckiewhy/Transparent-and-MultiWindow-FNF/README.md

 # Multi-Window
 We are going to make this window just create the dad.
 The rest, you're on your own!

-First, in `PlayState.hx`, you are going to want to import all of this: import lime.app.Application;
+First, in PlayState.hx, you are going to want to import all of this: import lime.app.Application;
 import lime.graphics.RenderContext;
 import lime.ui.MouseButton;